azakero/ethereum-trading-bot/README.md

-Solana Sniper Bot with Jupiter
+Ethereum Sniper Bot with Uniswap